 But if you’re trying to control the look of a space with a little more fidelity, your options with foam panels are limited to black jagged-edged squares or (maybe better or worse depending on your taste) brightly colored ones like the Foamily Red/Charcoal Acoustic Panels (on Amazon).

-Although panels can be assembled from a few simple parts, acoustic foam has to be produced en masse with a machine that can manage the materials, pump it full of air, and cut it into the characteristic shapes required for the acoustic foam to work.
+Although panels can be assembled from a few simple parts, acoustic foam has to be produced en masse with a machine that can manage the materials, pump them full of air, and cut them into the characteristic shapes required for the acoustic foam to work.

 They’re typically cheaper than panels for this reason, but you’re not going to be able to make custom acoustic foam.

-Maybe now you're a little closer to know which of these options is right for you.
-The cosmetic advantage goes to acoustic panels, so if you're deploying sound treatment in a space that looks pretty and needs ti keep looking pretty, then you should consider panels first.
+Maybe now you’re a little closer to knowing which of these options is right for you.
+The cosmetic advantage goes to acoustic panels, so if you’re deploying sound treatment in a space that looks pretty and needs to keep looking pretty, then you should consider panels first.